asaadb/memory-game/README.md

 # Memory Game Project
-This is browser-based card matching game (also known as Concentration).
+This is a browser-based card matching game (also known as Concentration).

 ## Instructions

-### Getting Started
+### How to Play
 The card matching game is a simple game.
 Once you click on a card, the card flips showing its content.
 You flip two cards to look for a match.
 If the cards match, they will stay open otherwise they will flip back.
 You win the game when you find all matches.

 ### Score Panel